Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 ### Narrative Summary

-In the previous exercise, you built a `POST` endpoint that accepted plain text.
-But most modern APIs exchange structured data using **JSON** — a lightweight format used to send multiple fields in one request.
+In the previous exercise, a `POST` endpoint was created to accept plain text.
+However, most modern APIs exchange structured data using **JSON** — a lightweight format used to send multiple fields in one request.

-Instead of manually reading and parsing JSON, ASP.NET Core uses **model binding**: it automatically maps JSON input to a C# class.
-You define a model with properties like `Id` and `Name`, and when a JSON object is sent, ASP.NET fills in that object for you.
+Instead of manually reading and parsing JSON, ASP.NET Core uses **model binding**, which automatically maps JSON input to a C# class.
+A model can be defined with properties like `Id` and `Name`, and when a JSON object is sent, ASP.NET fills in that object during the request handling.

 For example, sending: